interledger-deprecated/tutorials/letter-shop/index.md

 })
 ```

-If we run the server now it will use the ledger plugin to connect to the XRP Testnet Ledger.
+Stop the server and restart it with the new code.
+Now it will use the ledger plugin to connect to the XRP Testnet Ledger.
 When it is connected (usually a few seconds) you'll see some logging in the console providing info about the ledger.

-We can get a lot of info from the plugin about the ledger and the account it is connected to using the `plugin.getInfo()` and `plugin.getAccount()` methods.
+We can get a lot of info from the plugin about the ledger and the account it is connected to using the `getInfo()` and `getAccount()` methods.

-> NOTE: The currency of the ledger is XRP and the currency scale is 6.
+> **NOTE:** The currency of the ledger is XRP and the currency scale is 6.
 That means that to send 1 XRP to this ledger we must send an Interledger payment with an amount of 1000000 (1 million Drops).

 > **Interledger standardizes on 64-bit unsigned integers for amounts.**

 > Note how we normalize the cost of our service (10 Drops) to be able to express it in XRP (0.00001 XRP) for display purposes.

 > **IMPORTANT:** Scale (and precision) can be a confusing aspect of any financial protocol and you'd do well to understand the ledger you are working with and be sure that when you are sending payments and displaying amounts to users you are getting your scale and precision right.
 We made the decision to avoid some complexity by using only scale and requiring that ledgers always express their currency with a precision of zero.
-This allowed us to only using integers (not decimals) in the protocol so all numbers are normalised to that form.
+This allowed us to only use integers (not decimals) in the protocol so all numbers are normalised to that form.
 There are a lot of other technical reasons behind the decision which you'll find discussed at length in the project issue list if you are interested.

 Now we have the plugin connected and we have the info we need about the account where we will be accepting payments.